Company Logo - Home Link

 (13) Charleston County Courthouse 84 Broad Street

-The building took another hit as it was badly damaged by Hurricane Hugo in 1989.
-It has since been restored to its 18th-century splendor.
+The building took another hit as it was severely damaged by Hurricane Hugo in 1989.

 Look across the street to the southwest corner of the Four Corners of Law.